Scotland 'focus on football' amid equality dispute

 |Coverage: Watch on the BBC iPlayer and Sport website

-Scotland captain Rachel Corsie insists there has been "good communication" between the players and Scottish FA staff at the team's Spanish camp ahead of three Pinatar Cup games in a week.
+Scotland captain Rachel Corsie insists there has been "good communication" between the players and Scottish FA staff at the team's Spanish camp before three Pinatar Cup games in a week.

 The Aston Villa centre-half is leading the squad's tribunal case against the SFA over equal pay and conditions but maintains the focus is on the football.